Woman gets 6 years for assaulting sergeant with flagpole, pushing officers down stairs during Capitol riot

 Following the 2020 election, Southard-Rumsey used social media to call for a revolution, the abolition of the Democratic Party and the institution of a new government, prosecutors said.

-According to the criminal complaint, Southard-Rumsey traveled with a group to Washington, D.C. from her home in Spring Hill, just north of Tampa, on Jan.
+According to the criminal complaint, Southard-Rumsey traveled with a group to Washington, D.C., from her home in Spring Hill, just north of Tampa, Florida, on Jan.
 5, 2021.

 Around noon on Jan.
 6, she posted a selfie to Facebook from outside the Capitol Building.
 The photo caption read in part, “Ready to take it.
 As soon as we get enough people up here.
 Storm the Capitol Building, it’s gonna be fun.”